sferez/Noisy_Entropy_in_Languages/README.md

 Project is in development.

-Master's Thesis: Undertook an in-depth study on Noisy Entropy Estimation and Language Modelling across multiple languages, utilizing data sourced from Social Media platforms and Computer Language.
+Master's Thesis: Undertook an in-depth study on Noisy Entropy Estimation across multiple languages, utilizing data sourced from Social Media platforms and Computer Language.

 ## Data Acquisition

 Collect data from Twitter using scraping, streaming and Twitter API.

 Learn more about the data collection [here](https://github.com/sferez/Noisy_Entropy_Estimation/tree/main/src/dataAcquisition).

+## Preprocessing

+In progress...

+## NLP

+In progress...

+## Analysis

+In progress...

+## Entropy Estimation

+In progress...

 ## Structure